ironcore-dev/ironcore-csi-driver/docs/deployment/deploy_manually.md

 ```
 kubectl create ns onmetal-csi
 ```
-Create a secret for kubeconfig file in onmetal-csi namespace
+Create a secret in onmetal-csi namespace with data "target-kubeconfig", "onmetal-kubeconfig" and the "namespace" where machines are running

+A sample file is present under "config/samples/kube_secret_template.yaml"
 ```
 kubectl apply -f config/samples/kube_secret_template.yaml -n onmetal-csi
 ```
-> Note: Remember to encode the `kubeconfig` file content and the `namespace` field data to base64 before adding them to the [config/samples/kube_secret_template.yaml](https://github.com/onmetal/onmetal-csi-driver/blob/main/config/samples/kube_secret_template.yaml) file.
+> Note 1 : Remember to encode the `kubeconfig` file content and the `namespace` field data to base64 before adding them to the [config/samples/kube_secret_template.yaml](https://github.com/onmetal/onmetal-csi-driver/blob/main/config/samples/kube_secret_template.yaml) file.

+> Note 2 : In case of kind or minikube cluster deployment in local target-kubeconfig and onmetal-kubeconfig will be same

 Deploy onmetal-csi-driver